 How It Works

-The first thing you'll need is a CSV file which is just a list of coupon codes, one per line.
+The first thing you'll need is a CSV file with a list of coupon codes, one per line.
 If you are populating a single-use coupon list, all you need is the coupon code (example).
 For daily coupons, you'll need another column which specifies the date, in the format: YYYY-MM-DD (example).

 If you're using Shopify, you can just use the export file that you generate in the Discounts area.